1 R, RStudio, and Posit Cloud

 1.1.1 Installing R

-Windows OS (10/ 11): To download R from CRAN visit this link https://cran.rstudio.com/bin/windows/base/R-4.4.1-win.exe and run the installer.
-This is the latest version at the time of writing this chapter
+Windows OS (10/ 11): Download R-4.4.2 for Windows and run the installer.
+This is the latest version at the time of writing this chapter.

 Mac OS: There are two versions of R for Mac users based on the processor in your computer.